-- South Bay Traditional Jazz Society: This lively group hosts parties featuring historic dance and visiting dixieland bands on the fourth Sunday of each month, at the Sunnyvale Elks Lodge.
-Some attendees are dance instructors willing to show others how to do the Charleston Strut, the Balboa, Lindy and other dances popular in the early 1900's.
-Music continues throughout two 30-minute band breaks, when several volunteer, yet highly-accomplished musician "Jammers", take the stage.
+- South Bay Traditional Jazz Society: This group of seniors hosts live music, food and dancing, featuring visiting and local Trad Jazz bands, on the fourth Sunday of each month from 1-5:00 p.m., at the Sunnyvale Elks Lodge.
+Music continues throughout two 30-minute band breaks, when volunteer Trad Jazz "Jammers", take the stage.

 - Stanford University Viennese Ball (Richard Powers) (Also on Facebook): Stanford Dance formal ballroom events held at lovely off-site ballrooms, complete with ceremonies, performances, and old-world traditions, preceded by weeks of lessons.

 - Santa Clara Vintage, Waltz and Swing Weekend: Annual Dance event hosted by Richard Powers and Joan Walton, complete with lessons and instruction.
 Their Web site offers other workshop and vintage dance events, both locally and nationally.

 - Social Dance at Stanford: (See "Richard Powers" above.)

 - Steampunk Dance (Richard Powers): Dances for a Steampunk Ball.

 - Art Deco Society: Dedicated to the preservation of Deco-era architecture, music, dance and ephemera, through vintage car shows, vintage fashion information, swing dance lessons and events, plus a comprehensive calendar of activities.